 Three charged with murder after woman killed in drive-by shooting outside church

+Three more people charged with murder after woman killed in drive-by shooting outside church

-Michelle Sadio, 44, was killed outside the River of Life Pentecostal Church in Harlesden, north-west London, on December 14.
+Michelle Sadio, 44, died after shots were fired outside the River of Life Pentecostal Church in Harlesden

 Three more people have been charged with murder after a woman was killed in a drive-by shooting outside a north-west London church.

-Shots were fired in Harlesden at about 9pm on December 14, killing 44-year-old Michelle Sadio, who was standing among mourners outside the River of Life Pentecostal Church after a wake.
+Michelle Sadio, 44, died after shots were fired in Harlesden on 14 December at 9pm.
+She was standing among mourners outside the River of Life Pentecostal Church after a wake.

 Perry Allen-Thomas, 26, Amir Salem, 18, Shaquille Sutherland, 24, all from Wembley, north-west London, have each been charged with murder and two counts of attempted murder, the Metropolitan Police said on Saturday.